Frequently Asked Questions

 If I have received a flu shot from somewhere outside of Houston Methodist, may I use it to fulfill this requirement?

 Yes, as long as the flu shot was given within the current flu season and you present appropriate documentation.
+For questions, please contact your Volunteer Coordinator.

 Is a tuberculosis (TB) test required?